A guide for anyone who stammers on coping with job interviews. Find out how to get reasonable adjustments to make interviews easier.

 If you've got an interview coming up, why not call our free helpline?
 You can practise your answers with one of our volunteers or talk through any concerns.
 Call 0808 802 0002.

 Check out scenariaid.com It has free video simulations for people who stammer.
 It lets you practise speaking in different situations including job interviews.

 Before the day of the interview, you can ask recruiters to make 'reasonable adjustments'.
 These are changes they can make to standard procedures so that it's inclusive and suits you.
 You're entitled to adjustments under the Equality Act and the Disability Discrimination Act.
 These are laws that protect you from poor or unfair treatment because you stammer.
-For more information, download our 'Stammering, Discrimination & the Law' guide below.
+For more information, download our 'Stammering, Discrimination & the Law' guide.
+See the Downloads section below.

 If you didn't mention your stammer in the application form, you might decide to mention it now.
 Whether you tell them or not is up to you.
 However, you need to tell them if you want reasonable adjustments.

 Think about what will help you with your stammer.
 Examples of reasonable adjustments you can ask for include:

 - Giving you extra time for the interview.

 - Getting interviewers to read through our employer resources.